The inaugural Awards were already extremely competitive and EVAW received over 150 entries across the seven categories.

 “In the past, documentaries like Roger Graef’s ground-breaking exposure of the way Thames Valley Police “interrogated” a rape complainant and more recently the London Evening Standard’s high-profile campaign on Female Genital Mutilation (FGM) have helped to change the way our society responds to these crimes.
 These awards demonstrate the breadth of contemporary journalism in this field and I hope it will encourage a wider debate about how these vital issues are covered.”

-The ‘Write to End Violence Against Women Awards’, which recognize great Scottish journalism in this area have recently published their shortlist and will announce their winners on 6 December.
+The ‘Write to End Violence Against Women Awards’, which recognise great Scottish journalism in this area published their shortlist and announced their winners on 6 December 2016.
 The End Violence Against Women Coalition hopes that both sets of Awards will help increase discussion about good journalism on violence against women and girls, and make editors and commissioners more likely to give it the green light.

 SHORTLIST AND WINNERS:

 Winner: Salma Haidrani, The Debrief, ‘Think Honour Killings Don’t Happen in the UK?’

 Runners-Up: Sarah Ditum, New Statesman, ‘The reporting of India Chipchase’s murder shows the true extent of Britain’s rape culture’ and Rosamund Urwin, Evening Standard, ‘How the battle to beat tube gropers has gone off the rails’